LindsayBauer/NYRRRaceAnalysis/README.md

 ### The 50 Most Common First Names of Runners

-- The following six names are amongst the 50 most commmon first names of runners across all years, but are not amonst the 50 most common names of top 500 finishers (common names that aren't top finishers): Barbara, Nancy, Kathleen, Kristen, Patricia, Linda.
+- The following six names are amongst the 50 most commmon first names of runners across all years, but are not amongst the 50 most common names of top 500 finishers (common names that aren't top finishers): Barbara, Nancy, Kathleen, Kristen, Patricia, Linda.

 ![Most Common First Names](./Images/CommonNames.png)